SIN-ASC/Docker/README.md

 - To run a container<br>
 `sudo docker run hello-world`<br>
-`sudo docker run -d hello-world` - to run in the background
+`sudo docker run -d hello-world` -d to run in the background

 - To remove/delete a container<br>
   docker container rm <container_id><br>